15 Marketing metrics to maintain & measure small business growth

 The reach of your social media content is a great indicator of your branding efforts.
 Businesses have two options with social reach efforts: organic and paid.

 Organic is free and comprised of engaging content that enhances your overall brand image and experience.
-With organic, it’s important to show customers your personality, be transparent while professional, respond to comments, follow hashtags and be relatable.
+With organic, it’s important to show customers your personality.
+Best practice is to be transparent while professional, respond to comments, follow hashtags and be relatable.
 This is your opportunity to connect with customers on a human level; which leads to trust and eventually loyalty.

 Paid, on the other hand, is a chance to extend your reach through targeted ads or campaigns.
 Use these tools to boost awareness, generate leads, drive traffic to your site and offer promotions with improved visibility.